brucemack/kc1fsz-tjdcr/README.md

 > fabricated PCB
 > somewhat defeats that purpose.
 I've built DCR rigs a few times (as well as several SSB transceivers) using traditional Manhattan/Ugly
 > style so I'm trying to do something a bit different this time.
 That being said, we are
-> moving into a new world where many parts that of interest to radio homebrewers are not
+> moving into a new world where many parts of interest to radio homebrewers are not
-> available in through-hole packages, so I would recommend that everyone get over any
+> available in through-hole packages.
+I would recommend that everyone get over any
 > fears of surface-mount parts, buy a good set of magnifying glasses, and start practicing
 > SMD-homebrew.

 Once the testing is complete I will make the PCB/BOM available for anyone who wants to try it in this style.

 My [KiCAD schematic is here](https://github.com/brucemack/kc1fsz-tjdcr/blob/main/hw/tjdcr-1/plots/tjdcr-1.pdf) if you want to have a look.
-I've tried to use the official parts reference numbers are much as possible.
+I've tried to use the official part reference numbers as much as possible.

 Modification Notes
 ==================